amansehr/deadlyaman/readme.md

 ### Hi there, I'm Aman Sehrawat 👋

 ## I'm a Student,Problem Solver,Developer.
-- Goals: Contribute more to Open Source projects.
+- Goals: Contribute to Open Source projects.

 ### Connect with me: